Samaritans provides the Home Interaction Program for Parents and Youngsters (HIPPY) in Kempsey.

 Who we assist

-- Hold a Health Care Card
+- the household holds a Health Care Card;

 Are you interested in being part of the HIPPY family?
 Call us today!